 Daily Symptoms & The Pains of Psoriatic Arthritis

 The three psoriatic arthritis symptoms below are part of my every day.
 Whether I like it or not, they are here to stay.
 Would I say I have it under control?
-Some days and other days, honestly I just wing it.
+Some days and other days, honestly, I wing it.

 If I were a superhero, my nemesis would be fatigue.
 A villain draped in Egyptian cotton bed sheets singing lullabies while never allowing me to sleep.

 Stiffness in the morning could be a good thing if it were not all over my body.
 Stiffness is also the reason I struggle to get out of bed in the morning.

 The days of waking up and jumping out of bed are long gone.
-To achieve any kind of wake up and go, I would need to sleep in a toaster.
-As the day progresses the stiffness does settle down.
+To achieve any wake-up and go, I need to sleep in a toaster.
+As the day progresses, the stiffness does settle down.
 By the evening, I seem to have a better range of motion.

-This is one that I think is rather common for most of us but I feel it needs mentioning.
+This is one that I think is rather common for most of us, but I feel it needs mentioning.
 This one has often reduced me to a blubbering mess.
 Pain is, well painful and levels change every day depending on various factors.

-Pain is also deeply exhausting when you are experiencing it 24/7.

-Due to my psoriatic arthritis being mild for the time being.
-I am able to get by with the assistance of pain medication, making sure I wear good shoes and sit correctly.
+Pain is also deeply exhausting when you are experiencing it 24/7 due to my psoriatic arthritis being mild for the time being.
+I can get by with the assistance of pain medication, making sure I wear good shoes and sit correctly.

 All of the above can often make me moody, which has become a symptom.
 Maybe this is just part of my personality now?
 Who knows.